irmen/Pyro5/docs/source/clientcode.rst

   You can do this in two ways:

   1. calling ``_pyroRelease()`` on the proxy.
-  2. using the proxy as a context manager in a ``with`` statement. *This is the preffered way of creating and using Pyro proxies.*
+  2. using the proxy as a context manager in a ``with`` statement. *This is the preferred way of creating and using Pyro proxies.*
      This ensures that when you're done with it, or an error occurs (inside the with-block), the connection is released::